Skip to main content

 • All prerequisites for courses must be listed in the course description.
 Prerequisites may be specific courses, minimum credit hours earned (may include or exclude in progress hours), minimum cumulative GPA, or a combination of these.

-• Requiring students to be declared in a specific major(s) or minor(s) to be eligible to enroll in a course is considered a Major/Minor block.
-These are not listed in the course description since they may be added to a specific section(s) of a course for a specific term when the department/school submits their schedule.
+• Requiring students to be declared in a specific major(s) or minor(s) to be eligible to enroll in a course is not built/controlled like a course prerequisite, it is considered a major/minor block.
+These are not listed in the course description like prerequisites since they are added to specific section(s) of a course for a specific term when the department/school submits their schedule.
+A department may wish to have major/minor blocks on one or more sections for a term.
+Departments may also add and remove major/minor blocks at any time during the registration period as needed.
 Students must meet all the listed prerequisites in addition to being in the major/minor if a major/minor block is attached to the course.
-Departments may add/remove major/minor blocks throughout the registration period.

 • A course prerequisite may indicate that a specific grade is required in a course.